Tech-N-Science/FunwithScience/README.md

 # Fun With Science

-Are you bored solving the questions using the tough physics formulas?? 😩 Are you bored of long calculations?? 😩
+Are you bored solving the questions using the tough physics formulas? 😩 Are you bored of long calculations? 😩
-Then here is a solution to your problems. 😃
+Then here is a solution to all your problems. 😃
-This project is a Physics calculator where the user just needs to enter the values and the project calculates the result using the formula.
+This project is a Physics Calculator where the user just needs to enter the values and the project calculates the result using the formula.

 It really is that easy!